Trump dismisses Papadopoulos as 'low-level volunteer'

 - Trump once called Papadopoulos an "excellent guy"

-Washington (CNN)President Donald Trump on Tuesday continued to downplay the indictments of several of his former top campaign aides and called one of his campaign advisers, who pleaded guilty to making a false statement to the FBI, a "liar."
+Washington (CNN)President Donald Trump on Tuesday sought to downplay the indictments of former top campaign aides even calling one of his campaign advisers, who pleaded guilty to making a false statement to the FBI, a "low-level volunteer."

+But during his campaign, he touted the adviser, George Papadopoulos, as an "excellent guy" as he sought to beef up his foreign policy staff.

 "The Fake News is working overtime.
 As Paul Manaforts [sic] lawyer said, there was 'no collusion' and events mentioned took place long before he came to the campaign.
 Few people knew the young, low level volunteer named George, who has already proven to be a liar.
 Check the DEMS!"
 Trump tweeted.

 On Monday, former Trump campaign chairman Paul Manafort and his deputy, Rick Gates, surrendered to Justice Department special counsel Robert Mueller and pleaded not guilty to several charges, including conspiracy against the US.
-It was also announced that a third man, campaign foreign policy adviser George Papadopoulos, had pleaded guilty earlier this month to making a false statement to the FBI after he lied about his interactions with foreign officials close to the Russian government.
+It was also announced that Papadopoulos, had pleaded guilty earlier this month to making a false statement to the FBI after he lied about his interactions with foreign officials close to the Russian government.
 The revelation is the campaign's clearest connection so far to Russia's efforts to meddle in the 2016 election.

 The White House has sought to distance itself from the three men.
 Officials have said Manafort and Gates' alleged activities happened before the campaign, and has said Papadopoulos was not a part of the campaign's inner workings.